ddnexus/pagy/lib/javascripts/README.md

 ## pagy-dev.js

 The `pagy-dev.js` is a readable javascript file meant to be used only for debugging with modern browsers.
-It won't work on old browser, so don't use it in production.
+It won't work on old browsers, so don't use it in production.
 It contains the source map data so you can debug the source TypeScript directly.

 Its path from your code is: `Pagy.root.join('javascript', 'pagy-dev.js')`